 A summons is a legal notice issued on someone to inform them that they are required to take part in a legal proceeding.
 It is a formal order requiring the individual to respond to a civil claim or criminal charge brought against them, or to give evidence for a matter and provide other relevant documents.
-An individual must respond to a summons otherwise they risk losing the case by default.
+An individual must respond, otherwise they risk losing the case by default.
 This Business Kitz blog will provide you with all you need to know about a summons.

 What does a summons include?

-A summons should include the following information:
+They should include the following information:

 - The name of the person who will receive the order;